Green Guru LLC Irrigation & Landscape Lighting

 Scope the clean fix

-We prioritize the highest-ROI path: repair what failed, correct voltage drop, and recommend upgrades only where they reduce repeat problems.
+We prioritize the most effective path: repair what failed, correct voltage drop, and recommend upgrades only where they reduce repeat problems.

 • 3